National Register of Historic Places listings in Franklin County, Arkansas

 This is a list of the National Register of Historic Places listings in Franklin County, Arkansas.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Franklin County, Arkansas, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 22 properties and districts listed on the National Register in the county.
+There are 22 properties and districts listed on the National Register in the county, and two former listings.